WasmEdge/docs/docs/build-and-run/aot.md

 # 3.2 The AoT Compiler

-ne of the most important features of WasmEdge is the AoT compiler.
+One of the most important features of WasmEdge is the AoT compiler.
 The `wasmedgec` can compile any wasm file into native machine code (i.e., the AOT compiler).
 For the pure WebAssembly, the `wasmedge` tool will execute the WASM in interpreter mode.
 After compiling with the `wasmedgec` AOT compiler, the `wasmedge` tool can execute the WASM in AOT mode which is much faster.

 Use `wasmedgec -v` or `wasmedgec --version` line to check out the version.